myc2003/Course3Assignment4/README.md

 ### Step 1
 ----------
-Read in the following files from the source dataset (**assumes the files have already been unzipped into the working directory from which the R script will be run**):
+Read in the following files from the source dataset (**assumes the files have already been unzipped into the working directory**):
 - __features.txt__: 561 features representing the measurements taken
 - __activity_labels.txt__ : list of activities tracked and its activity number
 - __X_train.txt__ : training data measurements for each of the 561 variables